All posts

 Our tool, in case that wasn't obvious from the URL.

-• Code generation: Strong.
-Uses frontier models (Claude, Gemini, GPT) with full Studio context awareness.
+• Code generation: Strong, with full Studio context awareness.

-• 3D models: Yes, via Cube 3D with auto-persistence to your account.
+• 3D models: Yes, via Cube 3D, with automatic asset upload so models survive a reload.

-• Animations: Yes, KeyframeSequence generation with R6/R15 support and previews.
+• Animations: Yes — KeyframeSequence generation with R6/R15 support and in-workspace previews.

-• Multi-step: Strong — designed for agent loops that complete full tasks.
+• Multi-step: Strong — built around agent loops that complete full tasks rather than one-shot answers.

-• UX: Side panel in Studio + web dashboard.
-Chat-first interface.
+• UX: Side panel in Studio plus a web dashboard.
+Chat-first.

 Roblox AI Assistant (first-party)